 Finally I received the new passport yesterday, I did have to show my credit card (as that was the only ID I didn’t send off) it has my new name in it as well as an “F” in the gender box!

-I hope this helps my Transgender readers understand a bit more about the process and hopefully make it easier when it comes to getting your passport updated
+I hope this blog helps my Transgender readers understand a bit more about the process.
+I hope it will make it easier for you when it comes to getting your passport updated.